sarahconnollybristol/cs-uob.github.io/README.md

 This page will provide links to the unit pages for all units in the department who have chosen to create a proper website, as well as the unit catalogue page that contains the official information on topics like credit points and assessments.

 Some units have chosen to host their page on the university's Blackboard content management system.
-These are marked with `(*)` and will only work if you are already logged in to Blackboard, which you can do at [ole.bris.ac.uk](https://ole.bris.ac.uk).
+These are marked with `(*)` and, depending on the set-up, might only work if you are already logged in to Blackboard, which you can do at [ole.bris.ac.uk](https://ole.bris.ac.uk).

 # Year 1